Anti-Inflammatory Diet Plan →

 Jump to Recipe

-Influenced by Colombian flavors, this Instant Pot Chicken Potato Soup is made with wholesome ingredients for a kid-friendly lightened-up soup recipe.
+Influenced by Colombian flavors, this Instant Pot Chicken Potato Soup is made with wholesome ingredients for a kid-friendly hearty meal.
 Serve it for an easy dinner, or make it ahead of time for quick meal prep!
 Stove Top Option.

 There’s just something so comforting about soup, isn’t there?
-I mean, it’s not called food for the soul for nothing!
 Whether you’re eating Whole30 Ham and Vegetable Soup, Leftover Turkey Soup, or Everything But the Kitchen Sink Soup, it’s always guaranteed to be a warm and satisfying meal, especially in the wintertime.
-However, if I’m being honest, I love soup so much, I make it all year long!
-Therefore, when I found myself with leftover potatoes to use up, I knew I had to test out this recipe for Instant Pot Chicken Potato Soup.

 Inspired by my friend, Gina, from Skinnytaste, this recipe is an adaptation of her Colombian Chicken Potato Soup from her One and Done Cookbook!
 Given that she’s from Colombia, I knew that this recipe would be full of flavor, and (spoiler alert) it didn’t disappoint!
 While the original recipe is great, and you should definitely try it out, I decided to put my own twist on it for a Cotter Crunch lightened-up Colombian Chicken Soup!